trustlines-protocol/relay/docs/RelayServer.md

 ## Dependencies

 Since the trustlines infrastructure components are implemented in python 3, you need to install relevant dependencies.
+You will need at least python 3.6.

 ```
 sudo apt install build-essential python3-dev python3-venv pkg-config \